-United Methodists in Western Pennsylvania and Eastern Germany have completed their 2018 Advent Devotional in English and German, which can be downloaded and copied.
-Advent begins on Sunday, Dec.
-2, 2018.
+United Methodists in Western Pennsylvania and Eastern Germany have completed their 2020 Advent Devotional in English and German, which can be downloaded and copied.
+Advent begins on Sunday, Nov.
+29, 2020.

-“There was no e-mail, scarcely any chance to talk by phone,” he said.
+“There was no e-mail, scarcely any chance to talk by phone,” Rev. Joseph Stains, who led the group for many years, once explained when recounting the history of the partnership.
 “Only prayers were instant in reaching their destinations.
 We did not know what God wanted to do with our fledgling partnership--intended at first to give moral support and mission outreach to Christians living behind that wall."
 When the Berlin Wall was opened, he added, it suddenly seemed as if all the rules would change and they

 Today email and social media provide regular means of communication and joint mission trips offer opportunities to strengthen relationships.

-In 2015, during what was called one the greatest humanitarian crises of our times, emails between Mary Garber, a long-time Partnership leader from Mt.
+In 2015, during what then was called one the greatest humanitarian crises of our times, emails between Mary Garber, a Partnership leader from Mt.
 Lebanon UMC, and Rev. Lutz Bruckner, pastor in Zwickau, enabled WPAUMC congregations to contribute to ministry with the thousands of refugees flooding into East German communities.

 The WPAUMC Partnership encouraged individuals and congregations to receive a special Advent offering or find other ways to provide financial support to East German partners ministering to thousands of Syrian refugees seeking asylum in their towns.
-More than $17,000 was donated to the efforts.